iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.7/report.md

 > Because of this app i have been able to give people a second chance at life, i have attended many life changing calls and confirmed succesfull resusitation outcomes on a number of calls<br> :date: __2021-04-03 01:37:22__

-> Not going to leave a rating yet, I want to wait and see if my issue gets resolved and that this actually works first.
-Issue: No Email received!!
-Now that everything is sorted, the app works fine for me.<br> :date: __2021-03-24 05:33:31__

-> Excellent & is developed continuously.<br> :date: __2021-03-08 15:15:54__

 #### 4-star reviews